Scervantes111/PersonalSal2.0/README.md

 Within the discord community, please tag chris sean in your comment and pass him your username.

-If you get stuck please ask in the Devslife Open Source Projects channels for help.
+If you get stuck please ask in the Devslife Open Source Projects channels for help or any of the admins.

 # Current Projects